 Copper cables are used for electric and electromagnetic signals.
-They allow a range of signal frequencies starting from zero (support for digital signals).
+They allow a range of signal frequencies starting from zero (they support digital signals).

-The big issue with electric signals is they also produce electromagnetic radiation (EMR) that propagates in space.
-This electromagnetic radiation will then spread and appear on other nearby copper cables that will work pretty much like antennas.
+The big issue with electric signals is they generate electromagnetic radiation (EMR) that propagates through space.
+This electromagnetic radiation will then spread and appear in other nearby copper cables that will work pretty much like antennas.
 This is called EMI (Electromagnetic Interference).